-First, and the biggest Chinese festival is Chinese New Year’s Eve.
-This is a celebration that takes place the day before the Chinese New Year, and as expected or just like the rest of the New Year’s Eve the rest of the world celebrates, the New Year Eve festival is regarded as the reunion day for all Chinese families.
-The festival and the associated festivities have evolved a lot over the years, and it is believed to be a celebration that dates back to more than 3500 years.
+First, and biggest Chinese festival is Chinese New Year’s Eve.
+This is a celebration that takes place the day before the Chinese New Year, and as expected or just like the rest of the New Year’s Eve the rest of the world celebrates, the New Year’s Eve festival is regarded as the reunion day for all Chinese families.
+The festival and the associated festivities have evolved a lot over the years, and it is believed to be a celebration that dates back more than 3500 years.

 The festival takes place on the last day of the 12th lunar year, and it marks the end of the year.
 The New Year’s Eve celebration is followed by the Spring Festival or the Chinese New Year festival, which is considered the most important festival by the Chinese people.
 This year, the Chinese New Year is on 1st February 2022.

 The Spring Festival or the Chinese New Year is one of China’s biggest and also the most elaborate celebrations.
 The Spring Festival symbolizes and honors the family unit while also honoring the past and the present generations.
 The festival gets its name from the fact that this celebration kicks off at the start of spring.
 It is also called the Lunar New Year, and it is the Grandest of China’s holidays, lasting a total of 7days.

 This annual event is the most colorful festival during which there are endless activities that are the hallmark of the festival, and these include making dumplings, setting off the firecrackers and loud fireworks, setting off the iconic red lanterns, dragon dances, parades, massive banquets, and many other exuberant celebrations that are marked all around the world.